Grammy Award for Best New Age, Ambient or Chant Album: Multiple wins

 As of 2015, Paul Winter holds the record for the most wins in this category, having won six times (four times as the leader of the group Paul Winter Consort).
 Winter is the only musician to win the award consecutively; he received an award in 1994 for Spanish Angel as a member of his ensemble and another in 1995 for Prayer for the Wild Things as a solo artist.
 Irish musician Enya has received four awards.
 Kitarō holds the record for the most nominations, with sixteen (with only one win, in 2001).
 All five volumes of Kitarō's Sacred Journey of Ku-Kai series were nominated for Best New Age Album.

 Pianist Peter Kater held the record for most nominations without a win, with 12, until he finally won his first Grammy (for Dancing on Water) in 2018.
-He also holds the record from the most consecutive nominations, with 11, having been nominated every year between 2007 and 2018.
+He also holds the record for the most consecutive nominations, with 11, having been nominated every year between 2007 and 2018.

-Native American flutist R. Carlos Nakai is the only artist to be nominated for more than one work within the same year—for the 42nd Grammy Awards he was nominated alongside Paul Horn for Inside Monument Valley and for his own album Inner Voices.
+Native American flutist R. Carlos Nakai is the only artist to be nominated for more than one work within the same year; for the 42nd Grammy Awards he was nominated alongside Paul Horn for Inside Monument Valley and for his own album, Inner Voices.